Actipro/WPF-Controls/Documentation/topics/wizard/navigation-features/navigation-commands.md

 Many modern keyboards also have forward and back keyboard buttons that are used for the same purpose.

-Windows is set up by default to fire the WPF `NavigationCommands.BrowseForward` and `NavigationCommands.BrowseBack` commands when either of those buttons are pressed.
+Windows is set up by default to raise the WPF `NavigationCommands.BrowseForward` and `NavigationCommands.BrowseBack` commands when either of those buttons are pressed.

 ## Enabling Mouse/Keyboard Forward/Back Button Navigation